 All of the multifamily residential properties are currently externally appraised.
-All of the single-family residential properties are currently internally appraised, with the exception of 5 properties which are externally appraised.
+The single-family residential properties are primarily internally appraised.
 Prior to June 2015, the residential properties were appraised internally and an annual external review was obtained for valuation reasonableness.
 Most residential properties are currently estimated using the discounted cash flow methodology.